 See for yourself where America is on the Happiness scale

 Considering all things, on a scale of one to 10, how happy would you say you are?
+Where is the happiest place on earth?

 How happy do you think your family is?
 Here’s the biggie, how happy are you-and-your-fellow Americans altogether?